-SALLY For God's sake, I don't live here...!
+For God's sake, I don't live here....!

-60 INT.
+INT.
 WESTER DRUMLINS HOUSE.
-CONSERVATORY ROOM - NIGHT 60
+CONSERVATORY ROOM - NIGHT

 Few minutes later.
-LARRY is crouched on the floor, slipping the DVD into a portable machine (next to the machine, is a stack of DVDs - the seventeen that Larry has brought with him) and he is now making his way through the menu screens.
+LARRY is crouched on the floor, slipping the DVD into a portable machine.
+He is now making his way through the menu screens.
 SALLY paces, agitated.